anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 authenticated self-contained object:
 : Describes an object, which is cryptographically bound to the end entity (EE) certificate (IDevID certificate or LDEVID certificate).
   The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the EE certificate.

 CA:
 : Certification authority, issues certificates.

 Commissioning tool:
 : Tool to interact with devices to provide configuration data

 EE:
 : End entity

+mTLS:
+: Mutual authenticated Transport Layer Security.

 on-site:
 : Describes a component or service or functionality available in the customer site/domain.